GoogleCloudPlatform/puppet-google-compute/README.md

   The list of named PathMatchers to use against the URL.

 ##### path_matchers[]/default_service
+Required.
 A reference to a BackendService resource.
 This will be used if none of the pathRules defined by this PathMatcher is matched by the URL's path portion.